mit-pdos/sigmaos/cpython3.11/Doc/library/locale.rst

    encoding for the locale code just like :func:`setlocale`.

+.. function:: resetlocale(category=LC_ALL)

+   Sets the locale for *category* to the default setting.

+   The default setting is determined by calling :func:`getdefaultlocale`.
+   *category* defaults to :const:`LC_ALL`.

+   .. deprecated-removed:: 3.11 3.13

 .. function:: strcoll(string1, string2)

    Compares two strings according to the current :const:`LC_COLLATE` setting.
 As